pyrmont/updates.inqk.net/src/_posts/2023/2023-07-11-weeknotes.md

 categories: ["weeknotes"]
 ---

 - It was all social all the time this week.
 I finally got an invite to Bluesky on Monday via [Scott](https://ohmypizza.com).
 My initial thoughts were that it was nice if a bit quiet.
 John Gruber really summed it up best when he quipped that Bluesky is for people who liked Twitter.
 As someone who did quite like Twitter, I appreciate some of its early decisions (notably quote-posts).
-I'm [pyrmont.bsky.social](https://bsky.app/profile/pyrmont.bsky.social).
+I'm [@pyrmont.bsky.social](https://bsky.app/profile/pyrmont.bsky.social).

 - Of course, I didn't have much time to enjoy the afterglow of being in the cool club before Meta launched Threads on Thursday, obliterating any momentum that Bluesky had.
 While I prefer Bluesky's design (both in terms of the app and the protocol), Threads becoming the dominant short-form text posting app feels inevitable, even at this early a stage.
 My hope is that Meta does follow through with the promise to support ActivityPub and I can follow Threads accounts through something like Ivory.
-In the meantime, I'm [@pyrmont@threads.net](https://www.threads.net/@pyrmont).
+In the meantime, I'm [@pyrmont@threads.net](https://www.threads.net/@pyrmont) (God, Mastodon's fully-qualified usernames are so ugly).

 - I lost two Wordles in a row!
 The first snapped my 294-game winning streak.